kunfengchen/carnd-t2-p2/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
+4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt [mode]`

+   mode is optional 0, 1, or 2.
+0=Use both laser and radar (default), 1=Laser only, 2=Radar only
    You can find
    some sample inputs in 'data/'.
     - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`
+    - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt 1`
+    - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt 2`

 ## Project Instructions and Rubric